 1768 ALEXANDER DAVIDSON III, marries his first wife Anna Bridges, b.
 1742, married on 28th Apr 1768 in Gloucester Co., VA, daughter of Moses Bridges.
-She dies of complications giving birth to Elijah in 1783.
-Their children are: I. James DAVIDSON, b.
+In 1783 Anna dies of complications giving birth to Elijah in Rutherford County, N.C Their children are: I. James DAVIDSON, b.
 1768 II.
 John Davidson, b.
 1770, married Sarah Ellis, the youngest sister of his stepmother.
 John Davidson was received into the fellowship of Sandy Run Baptist Church, Mooresboro, Cleveland County, North Carolina in October 1788.
 III.
 Margaret “Polly” Davidson, b.
 1772 IV.
 Alexander Davidson, Jr., b.
 1773 V. Hezekiah Davidson, b.
 1774, died in 1841.
 He married first Lettice Isbell (15 Oct 1795, Rutherford County, N.C.).
 VI.
 Anna Davidson b.
 1776 VII.
 Jesse Davidson b.
 1778 VIII.
 William Davidson b.
 1780 married Aspassia Ellis.
 IX.
 ELIJAH DAVIDSON, born 23 February 1783 in Rutherford County, North Carolina, died 24 april 1870 in Oregon.
 On 4 February 1802 he married Margaret Murphy (in Barren County Kentucky, by The Rev. Carter Tarrant.

 1771 Alex Davidson, John Davison, and Moses Bridges were among the inhabitants of the north part of Orange Co. who signed a petition to divide the county and the new formation of Caswell County.
 Later, he will relocate when he bought some land in the area of Rutherford County near Broad River and South Carolina state line in 1782 1778 Alexander Davidson III age 35 moves to Tyron County – purchases 225 acres 1783 Tax list of Rutherford Co.
 North Carolina. mAlexander Davidson is 38, father of 10 children owns 225 acres, 5 slaves; 5 horses; 19 cattle.
 1783 ELIJAH DAVIDSON is born 23 Feb 1783 in Rutherford Co., NC, he lives a full life and dies 24 Apr 1870 in North Monmouth, Polk Co., OR.
 At this time, the Colonies are still under British rule, and still fighting for their independence.
 Even though Gen. Cornwallis had surrender at Yorktown just 4 months earlier, the British troops still occupy Savannah, Georgia, Charleston, South Carolina and they still occupy New York city.
 Alexander Davidson marries a 2nd time to Mary Ellis, who is the daughter of William Ellis.
 William Ellis was an Uncle and appointed guardian to the young Alexander when his father died.
 In a grant from North Carolina, he received 75 acres "adjoining and above his own land, including Gutheries improvements".
-Perhaps there is an earlier grant that I have not found.
 Alexander Davidson joined Sandy Run Baptist Church, Mooresboro, Cleveland County, N. C., by letter from Buffalo Baptist Church, Cherokee County, S. C., in April 1787.
 The lines were drawn by a line beginning at the south line near Alexander Davidson’s homestead at Broad River, thence along the dividing ridge between Buffalo Creek and Little Broad River to the line of Burke County.

 1782 RUTHERFORD COUNTY, NORTH CAROLINA TAX LIST CAPTAIN VINSANT'S COMPANY (86 men) NAME LAND NEGROES HORSES CATTLE ASSESSMENT Mosses Bridges 150 0 2 10 79 Alexander Davidson 225 5 5 19 366